Roman Cyprus: Salamis

-Salamis was destroyed by repeated earthquakes in the middle of the 4th century AD, but was quickly rebuilt as a Christian city by the Emperor of Constantinople, Constantius II—hence its new name, Constantia.
+Salamis was destroyed by repeated earthquakes in the middle of the 4th century AD but was quickly rebuilt as a Christian city by the Emperor of Constantinople, Constantius II—hence its new name, Constantia.
 This was a much smaller city than it was previously, centered around the harbor and fortified by walls.
 Some of the pagan public buildings that lay outside the boundaries of the Christian city, such as the gymnasium and even the theatre, were partly rebuilt, the former as baths and the latter to stage mimic productions.

 Kourion

-Kourion, located on the Southern coast of Cyprus and protected by cliffs on the north and east, was a walled acropolis with a necropolis to the southeast, and a well-preserved stadium and the sanctuary of Apollo Hylates in the west.
+Kourion, located on the southern coast of Cyprus and protected by cliffs on the north and east, was a walled acropolis with a necropolis to the southeast, and a well-preserved stadium and the sanctuary of Apollo Hylates in the west.
 However, it is said to have made "no palpable impact upon the Roman world of its day".
-We know most about this city through the many inscriptions found on the site and through the excavations of two large residences, the House of Achilles Mosaic and the House of the Gladiators.
+Most of what is known about this city comes from the many inscriptions found on the site and through the excavations of two large residences, the House of Achilles Mosaic and the House of the Gladiators.

-Inscriptions found in Kourion have been an invaluable source to the study of Kourion.
-They are important as they tell us about the various building projects conducted in Kourion under the Romans and the involvement of various emperors.
-They even provide a record of several of the proconsuls in Kourion and their achievements.
-They give us insight into the Neronian restoration, repairs done to the Hellenistic theatre under Augustus, the remodeling of the theater into a hunting-theatre under Caracalla, and other important events in the city.
+Inscriptions found in Kourion have been an invaluable source on Kourion.
+They provide information the various building projects conducted in Kourion under the Romans and the involvement of various emperors.
+They also provide a record of several of the proconsuls in Kourion and their achievements.
+They give insight into the Neronian restoration, repairs done to the Hellenistic theatre under Augustus, the remodeling of the theater into a hunting-theatre under Caracalla, and other important events in the city.
 Kourion has a fair number of inscriptions on statues of important figures during the Roman period, including Nero, Trajan, and various proconsuls.
 There are also a few plaques in honor of Caracalla, Septimius Severus, and other important figures.
-Inscriptions in and around the Sanctuary of Apollo detail the stages of construction and improvements made to the Sanctuary.
+Inscriptions in and around the Sanctuary of Apollo detail the stages of construction and improvements made to the sanctuary.
 Several defixiones, or curse tablets, have also been found at Kourion, often targeting other citizens over legal disputes and of a sufficient quantity to distinguish Kourion from other sites.
 Several funerary inscriptions left by relatives of the dead were also found although these were not particularly common in Kourion.